The-Politico/django-slack-forms/docs/Custom-Form-Triggers.md

 For help setting up slash commands see [Setting Up Your Slack App](Slack-App.md) step #4.

 ### Message Actions
-In order to enable actions, you need to set a `Request URL` for your Slack App's actions.
-Go to `Interactive Components` in the [Slack API Dashboard](https://api.slack.com/apps/) and set the `Request URL` to the location of the root of `django-slack-forms` in your Django app.

 Create a new message action by going to `Interactive Components` in the [Slack API Dashboard](https://api.slack.com/apps/) for your app.
 Click `Create New Action`.
 Give the action a name and set the `Callback ID` to the unique `name` of the form you want to trigger.

 If you don't see the action appear in your message's context menu, try reinstalling the Slack app by going to `Outh & Permissions` and clicking `Reinstall App`.

 ### Message Buttons & Message Menus
-In order to enable buttons and menus, you need to set a `Request URL` for your Slack App's actions.
-Go to `Interactive Components` in the [Slack API Dashboard](https://api.slack.com/apps/) and set the `Request URL` to the location of the root of `django-slack-forms` in your Django app.

-Then, using the same Slack App's tokens, you can create messages using the `chat.postMessage` method.
+Using the tokens of the same Slack App as `django-slack-forms`, you can create messages using the `chat.postMessage` method.
+Check out the [Slack API GitHub page](https://github.com/slackapi) for more on using the API to post messages.

 For help creating a Slack button see [the official docs](https://api.slack.com/docs/message-buttons).
-For the value of the button or option, stringify a dictionary (such as with `json.dumps()`) which contains the following properties:
+The value of the button or option must be a stringified dictionary (such as with `json.dumps()`) which contains the following properties:

 | Property    | Description                                               | Required           |
 | ------------| ----------------------                                    | ------------------ |